coupergateway/couper-examples/error-handling-ba/README.md

 Now we want to demonstrate how you can change errors by configuring an `error_handler` block for a specific `access_control`.

 Remember the `401` we got earlier.
 As we have seen, Couper logs the specific error under `"basic_auth_credentials_missing"`.
-Use this `error_type` from the logs as the label to modify the response for a specific error:
+Use this `error_type` from the logs as the label for the `error_handler` block to modify the response for the specific error.
+In this example we simply change the status `403` and add `error = "forbidden"` to the json body but you can also e.g. reference a custom error file here.

 (delete comments in couper.hcl and restart Couper)